 Thinking about sending your child to a boarding school?
 Australia is a popular option for Hong Kong-based families, and the iconic city of Sydney has some world-class boarding options.
-One of these is Wenona School, an independent, non-denominational, day and boarding school for girls.
+One of these is Wenona School, an independent, non-denominational, day and boarding school for girls in Australia.
 We chat with a current student of Wenona School and her family about boarding in Australia.

 A Parent’s Perspective – Tarlan Amigh